 If you have used other versions of Windows in the past there is a huge change with Windows 8.
-The start menu is now a full screen, and settings are different as well.
+The Start Menu is now a full screen, and Settings are different as well.
 It is a whole new look and feel to navigating this operating system.

-Let's begin with your start menu and desktop.
+Let's begin with your Start Menu and Desktop.

 The Windows 8 start menu is where you will find and access all of your programs.
 Windows 8 default Start Menu will look like this.